How to use a Travel Bug

 Step 1.
 Get the Tracking Number

 Each Travel Bug has its own web page.
-To visit the page, either visit the cache listing where you found the cache, or visit the Travel Bug home page and use the search tool in the upper right hand corner of the page.
-If you use the search tool, enter in the tracking number in the supplied box and click the search button to reach the Bug's page.
+To visit the Bug's page, either go to the cache page for the geocache where you found the Bug and look for the Trackable in the inventory list, or visit the Travel Bug home page and use the search tool.
+To use the search tool, enter the tracking number in the supplied box and click the search button.

 Step 3.
 Found it?
 Log it!

-Once you reach the Travel Bug listing, you will need to write a log to let the owner know you found it.
-By logging the find you are also "grabbing" the Travel Bug and putting it in your account's online inventory.
-This will ultimately allow you to drop off the Travel Bug in another cache.
+Once you reach the Travel Bug listing, you will need to write a log to let the owner know that you found it.
+By logging the find you are also 'grabbing' the Travel Bug and putting it in your account's online inventory.
+This will ultimately allow you to drop the Travel Bug in another cache.

-If the Travel Bug is listed as being in a cache, you will have two options, retrieving it from the cache or grabbing the Travel Bug.
-If you took it from the cache listed, use that option.
-Otherwise choose to grab the Travel Bug.
+If the Travel Bug is listed as being in a cache, you will have two options, retrieving it or grabbing it.
+If you took it from the cache in which it is listed, choose to retrieve it.
+If you took the Travel Bug from elsewhere, choose to grab it.
 Both logs require the tracking number, so keep the tracking number handy for the Bug you plan to log.

-Once you have successfully grabbed or picked up the travel bug, it will remain in your online inventory until someone else grabs it from you or you place it in a cache.
+Once you have successfully grabbed or retrieved the Travel Bug, it will remain in your online inventory until someone else grabs it from you or you place it in a cache.

 Dropping off a Travel Bug

-Once you log that you have either picked up a Travel Bug or grabbed it, you can drop it off into a cache.
-Like the real world, the cache listing acts as a virtual container allowing you to drop off a Travel Bug.
+Once you log that you have retrieved or grabbed a Travel Bug, you can drop it into a cache.
+The cache listing acts as a virtual container allowing you to indicate that you have placed the Travel Bug in the physical cache.

-If the Travel Bug has a goal, please try and follow the goal as best as you can.
-If the goal is to move the Travel Bug to the west coast, don't put the travel bug in a cache farther east.
+If the Travel Bug has a goal, please try to follow the goal as best as you can.
+If the goal is to move the Travel Bug to the west coast, don't put the Travel Bug in a cache farther east.

 Step 1.
 Visit the Cache Listing

-Since you found a cache, you might as well kill two birds with one stone!
-Visit the cache listing for the cache you found and placed the Travel Bug.
+Visit the cache listing for the cache in which you placed the Travel Bug.

 If you already logged your find, don't panic!
 You can still post another log note.